Whether as a child in gym class or as an adult in yoga, chances are you've heard of the hip bridge exercise.

 Although the bridge is an effective glute-toning exercise, it also works the rest of your core, which includes your rectus abdominus, erector spinae, hamstrings and adductors.
-More advanced variations spread the tension a little more by working your hip flexors, quads and obliques.
+More advanced bridge exercise variations spread the workload a little more by working your hip flexors, quads and obliques.

 Glutes and Thigh Stabilizers

-Your gluteus maximus, with its powerful hip extension, is the primary mover for this exercise -- thus the much-vaunted butt-toning benefits.
+Your gluteus maximus, with its powerful hip extension, is the primary mover for the hip bridges exercise — thus the much-vaunted butt-toning benefits.
 Your hamstrings also assist somewhat both for extending your hip and stabilizing your body, especially if you're performing the single-leg or stability-ball variations.
-Note that your gluteus maximus isn't the only muscle on the back of your hip.
-Your gluteus medius and gluteus minimus, both of which lie deep in the gluteus maximus, also fire to help stabilize your hip throughout the bridge exercise.
-Your hip adductors, large muscles that run down the inside of each thigh, also work to keep you stable.

 During a single-leg bridge variation, your hip flexors and knee extensors also work, including the iliopsoas, sartorius and quadriceps.
 Your hip adductors, including the pectineus, adductor longus and adductor brevis, are also particularly active during this variation.